Maybach: 1997–2013

 Daimler presented a luxury concept car at the 1997 Tokyo Motor Show.
 A production model based on it was introduced in two sizes – the Maybach 57 and the Maybach 62, reflecting the lengths of the automobiles in decimetres.
-In 2005 the 57S was added, powered by a 6.0 L V12 bi-turbo engine producing 450 kW and 1000 Nm of torque, and featuring various cosmetic touches.
+In 2005, the 57S was added, powered by a 6.0 L V12 bi-turbo engine producing 450 kW and 1000 Nm of torque, and featuring cosmetic touches.

 To promote the new Maybach line, Mercedes-Benz engaged figures such as Maybach heir Ulrich Schmid-Maybach and golfer Nick Faldo to serve as brand ambassadors.

-Initially, Daimler-Chrysler predicted annual sales of 2,000 worldwide with 50 per cent coming from the United States; however, these expectations never materialized.
+Initially, Daimler-Chrysler predicted annual sales of 2,000 worldwide with 50 percent coming from the United States.
+These expectations never materialized.
 In 2007, Mercedes bought back 29 US dealers, reducing the total from 71 to 42.

 In 2010, only 157 Maybachs were sold worldwide, compared to 2,711 similarly priced Rolls-Royces.
 By the time of the announcement that the brand was to be laid back to rest, 3,000 had been sold worldwide since the brand was revived in 2002.

-Daimler announced in November 2011 that Maybach would cease to be a brand by 2013 and manufactured the last Maybach vehicle in December 2012.
+In November 2011, Daimler announced that Maybach would cease to be a brand by 2013 and manufactured the last Maybach vehicle in December 2012.
 This was because of poor sales.